Shark Point – Phuket’s Iconic Diving Site

 The small animals are also there in abundance, there’s 4 different species of clownfish, tigertail seahorses, peacock and spearing mantis shrimp as well as plenty of nudibranch’s although it’s hard looking down when there’s so much going on around you.

 Shark Point is a definitely a dive site to drift along and take the whole scene in.
-When the visibility is good it really can be a spectacular dive site and one of the best in Thailand.
+With good visibility it really can be a spectacular dive site and definitely one of the best in Thailand.

 Get in touch with Local Dive Thailand now to secure your spot.